 Recorded on-stage during their 1980 tour, the LP featured live versions of classic Motörhead tracks such as Ace Of Spades, Bomber and Overkill.

-The music on the album is overwhelming, and delivered with hurricane-like power: bass with overdrive distortion that makes it sound like a lead guitar on drugs; mad thrilling riffs; piercing guitar solos; and a dense rhythm driven by a drum kit fitted with two bass drums (the Ace of Spades displayed on both).
+The music on the album is overwhelming, and delivered with hurricane-like power: bass with overdrive distortion that makes it sound like a lead guitar on drugs; mad thrilling riffs; piercing guitar solos, and a dense rhythm driven by a drum kit fitted with two bass drums (with the Ace of Spades displayed on both).